Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Discussion

 A standard metric that is used to determine the validity of a surrogate is the model error, which is typically a distance such as $\delta = \sum_{y} \Delta_{y}$, or more generally

 with $metric$ being a distance function between the surrogate and all model evaluations, $data$.
 This definition assesses the quality of the surrogate by measuring its distance from the observed data.
-Unfortunately, for a small set of observed data that is not representative, any learned surrogate will likely become invalidated with the addition of new data.
-A potentially more robust assessment of quality considers training a surrogate with a statistical metric, such as the \emph{expected} model error.
-It can be defined to take into account any knowledge about the data-generating distributions (for input and output values) and any uncertainty in the input and output parameters of the model.
-Complex real-world models are often non-deterministic; thus, an appropriate goal is to either find a surrogate that is guaranteed to be accurate under uncertainty or a surrogate that is guaranteed to be robust under uncertainty.
-With some minor adjustments, such as adding a timestamp strategy or invalidating training data, our methodology can be leveraged to build and maintain accurate surrogates for time-dependent models.
-In future work, we will apply our methodology to produce surrogates that are guaranteed to be either accurate or robust under uncertainty and similarly demonstrate the ability to guarantee the accuracy of surrogates for time-dependent models.
+Unfortunately, for a small set of observed data that is not representative, any learned surrogate will likely become invalidated by adding new data.
+A potentially more robust quality assessment considers training a surrogate with a statistical metric, such as the \emph{expected} model error.
+It can be defined as taking into account any knowledge about the data-generating distributions (for input and output values) and any uncertainty in the input and output parameters of the model.
+Complex real-world models are often non-deterministic; thus, an appropriate goal is to either find a surrogate guaranteed to be accurate under uncertainty or a surrogate guaranteed to be robust under uncertainty.
+With minor adjustments, such as adding a timestamp strategy or invalidating training data, our methodology can be leveraged to build and maintain accurate surrogates for time-dependent models.
+In future work, we will apply our methods to produce surrogates that are guaranteed to be either accurate or robust under uncertainty and similarly demonstrate the ability to guarantee the accuracy of surrogates for time-dependent models.